 “It’s cold and rainy because that northern front moved through,” Thompson explained, setting up the scene.
 “I’m getting ready to head to the roping, and LD says, ‘Hey do you want me to come watch?’ and I told her it really didn’t matter.
 She said, ‘Ok well I think I’m just going to watch football instead.’
 As I’m walking out the door, she said, ‘Hey, I will be there to film the short round and take your picture when you win.’
 And sure enough, she was.”

 And Lari Dee’s help has extended far beyond the video camera for Thompson.
-As Thompson’s heading has improved over the last four years, so did her horsepower.
+As Thompson’s heading has improved over the last four years, so did her horse.
 She’s ridden some of Guy’s and Brazile’s best, but now she’s got one all her own with whom she clicks better than any horse before.
 This spring, Lari Dee got in a fancy but nervous 10-year-old mare that needed some tuning on the head side.
 Thompson got along with the mare they call Zina (registered as Tee Cakes Badger) so well, the day the owner came to pick her up, Thompson instead offered to buy the horse, and she’s been heading on her regularly since.

 Thompson will ride Zina in Las Vegas at the World Series Finale, roping in the #13 with Cody McCluskey and the #11 with Jerry Corman.
-Thompson hasn’t had much luck there in the past, but with the horsepower and the confidence she’s gained in 2014, that could be about to change.
+Thompson hasn’t had much luck there in the past, but with the horse and the confidence she’s gained in 2014, that could be about to change.

 #9 Heartland Finale